savannahestridge/unaccompanied_tableau_analysis/README.md

 - **Relationship to the sponsor**
 - **ZIP code** of the child’s release destination

-To enhance the depth of the analysis, data from the U.S. Department of Health and Human Services (HHS)[^2] was also incorporated.
-HHS regularly publishes immigration data related to unaccompanied minors[^2], providing critical insights regarding trends in arrivals, custody durations, and sponsor releases.
+The second data set was mad available through Office of Refugee Resettlement (ORR)[^2], an agency within the Department of Health and Human Services.
+HHS regularly publishes immigration data pertaining to unaccompanied minors[^2], providing data on unaccompanied minors arrivals, custody durations, and sponsor releases.
+This dataset includes (but is not limited to) the following variables:

+- **Child's age**
+- **Country of origin**
+- **Languages spoken**
+- **Average length of care**
+- **States minors are released to**

 ## Analytical Approach

 The analysis proceeded in two stages.
-First, descriptive statistics were calculated to summarize key demographic, geographic, and custodial characteristics, including gender distributions, country and regional origins, age cohorts, and average time in the Office of Refugees Resettlements (ORR) custody.
+First, descriptive statistics were calculated to summarize key demographic, geographic, and custodial characteristics, including gender distributions, country and regional origins, age cohorts, and average time in the Office of ORR custody.
 The analysis is organized by fiscal year (October through September).

 Second, data visualizations were developed to support interpretation of major findings.
 Stacked bar plots, tree maps, and line graphs were created to illustrate trends in arrivals, detention durations, and sponsor placements.
 Visualizations were generated using R and Tableau to ensure accessibility for both technical and non-technical audiences.